EV Mode

 Unique sound and vibration occurring with hybrid vehicles

-There may be no engine noise or vibration even when the READY indicator light on the multi-information display is turned on and the vehicle is ready to be driven.
+on the multi-information display is turned on and the vehicle is ready to be driven.
 For safety purposes when parking the vehicle, shift the selector lever to the P position and apply the parking brake.

 Hybrid vehicles have a unique sound and vibration which differ from non-hybrid vehicles.
 The following sounds or vibration may occur, however, this is unique to hybrid vehicles and it does not indicate a problem.